MaximilianBeckers/FDRthresholding/readme.md

 Always have a look in the diagnostic image!

-If your map contains a huge background, i.e. small particle compared to the box size, you can try to increase the sizes of the noise estimation regions with -w in order to get more accurate estimates.
+If your map contains a huge background, i.e. small particle compared to the box size, you can try to increase the sizes of the noise estimation regions with -w in order to get more accurate estimates of the background noise distribution.